 Pledges for 2018

 Trinity enjoys a broad base of support for its annual operating budget.

 The Stewardship Committee is appointed annually by the Vestry.
 Chaired by a parishioner, who is usually a member of the vestry, the committee consists of several parishioners, and is staffed by the Rector and Associate Rector.
 The rector has traditionally played a very active role in managing the stewardship effort, recruiting new members, setting goals, identifying additional volunteers, and spiritual practice.
 The role of the vestry in stewardship involves:

 - approving the strategy and theme selected by the Stewardship Committee for the annual fundraising effort,

 - serving as volunteers in the annual effort,

-Over the past two years, the stewardship effort involved personal canvass: meeting with each pledging family/individual to share stories of their own giving journey, ask about the parishioner’s connection to Trinity, explain the financial and programmatic goals for the year, and frame stewardship as a spiritual practice.
-This approach to the annual stewardship effort resulted in:
+Over the past several years, the stewardship effort has involved personal canvass: meeting with each pledging family/individual to share stories of their own giving journey, asking about the parishioner’s connection to Trinity, explaining the financial and programmatic goals for the year, and framing stewardship as a spiritual practice.
+This approach to the annual stewardship effort has resulted in:

 - further bonding members to each other,